Volunteer Program

 • Lend the zoo a helping hand!

-• You become an important part of our mission to educate the public while expanding your horizons.
+• You become an important part of our mission.

 • A zoo volunteer shirt